Install Project Quay Using Podman on Oracle Linux

 pgadmin-login

-8. Click on it to confirm that the minimum requirements for the Project Quay server to work have been met.
+This action confirms you've met the minimum requirements for the Project Quay server to function.

 pgadmin-login

-9. Click on the button to Download the configuration file.
-Confirm the file (quay-config.tar.gz) has been downloaded.
+9. Click on the button to Download the quay-config.tar.gz configuration file.

 pgadmin-login